lumping/Cylinder/README.md

 # Cylinder
-This is a programm of
+This is a procedure for circular flow.